Simone Reynolds

 In the summer of 2020, Simone initiated at-home youth art kits that included snacks, art supplies, and prompts channeling Black radical thought and artistry.
 Since then, with communal support, they have distributed more than 300 art kits by delivery and through various art pop-ups with "Mobilize!
 Creative Blocks, Collective Dreams."
 She has also taught numerous workshops focusing on storytelling through visual art, movement, writing, and sound.
 Simone has extended compassion to Chicago’s community art scene by exploring ways to build and practice care that sustains folks beyond events and workshops.
 She wants people to leave spaces nourished, literally and figuratively, in their minds, bodies, and spirits.

 Simone does not see her work as projects, but as threads of her legacy as an arts educator that she is weaving across the city.
-She is currently a Climate Justice & Teaching Arts Fellow with the Chicago Park District’s Young Cultural Stewards.
-Simone teaches environmental justice to young people throughout the year with programs like *small is all* and ArtSeed.
-Their herbalism apprenticeship at Urban Growers Collective has deepened their practice as an arts educator.
-Being a steward of the land has deepened Simone’s teaching practice and restored her rememory of ancestral knowledge.
+Teaching environmental justice with Young Cultural Stewards and being a steward of the land has deepened Simone’s teaching practice and restored her rememory of ancestral knowledge.
 Watching the cycle of a plant’s life and ecology encourages them to tend to the soil of our collective approaches to how we share our creative skills.
 Simone embraces the belief that the students are also teachers and so is our environment.

 With deep curiosity, Simone is passionate about weaving the creative arts, political education, and the spiritual arts into a web of liberation.
-She is a 2022 3Arts Awardee, Cecilia Weston Spiritual Academy scholar, 2nd year herbalism apprentice with Urban Growers Collective, and Climate Justice & Teaching Arts fellow with Young Cultural Stewards.
+She is a 2022 3Arts Awardee, Cecilia Weston Spiritual Academy scholar, 3rd year herbalism apprentice with Urban Growers Collective, and a 2023-24 Climate Justice & Teaching Arts fellow with the Chicago Park District's Young Cultural Stewards.
 You can learn more about Simone's work here.

 Profile caption: Photo by Ally Almore